VihaanLearnsCode/tiletrials/README.md

 # tiletrials

+A collection of 2048 related projects.
-A 2048 tile game WASD simulator.
+At the core of the projects lies my implementation of a 2048 tile game WASD simulator.

-This project will generate a 4x4 NumPy representation of the 2048 game, to be used in simulations to find a simple way to win.
+# Project 1: Repeatable Sequence Tester

 # Motivation